 If you’re in need of some extra money to fund a renovation project, consolidate high-interest debt, finance a large purchase or even establish a rainy-day or emergency fund, borrowing against your home’s equity makes good sense.
 Depending on your financial situation, most lenders limit the amount you can borrow – typically the maximum is up to 80% of the appraised value of your home.

-Most lenders typically allow you to borrow up to 80% of the appraised value of your home
+Important: Most lenders typically allow you to borrow up to 80% of the appraised value of your home.

 Two types of home equity loans